Salonianand-jpg/Data-Cleaning/README.md

 # Task-1
+This project involves cleaning the raw marketing campaign dataset (marketing_campaign.csv) for customer service analysis using MS Excel.

 Steps to Clean the Data
+Load Raw Data
-Load Raw Data: Open the marketing_campaign.csv file in Excel.
+Open the marketing_campaign.csv file in MS Excel.

-Identify and Handle Missing Values:
+Handle Missing Values

 Use filters or Conditional Formatting to find missing data.

+Impute missing values with average/median or add appropriate values.

-Impute (e.g., use average/median) or remove rows with missing data.
+Remove rows with missing data if necessary.

-Add new value on place of missing value.

-Remove Duplicates:
+Remove Duplicates

-Go to Data > Remove Duplicates.
+Navigate to Data > Remove Duplicates.

-Remove duplicates based on columns like Customer ID, Ticket ID, or Request Date.
+Remove duplicates based on key columns like Customer ID, Ticket ID, or Request Date.

-Standardize Data:
+Standardize Data

-Ensure dates are properly formatted using Format Cells.
+Format date columns using Format Cells.

-Check that numeric columns are in the correct format (e.g., integer, decimal).
+Ensure numeric columns are set to correct formats (integer, decimal).

-Text Normalization:
+Text Normalization

 Use TRIM to remove extra spaces.

-Use UPPER, LOWER, or PROPER to standardize text case.
+Use UPPER(), LOWER(), or PROPER() functions to standardize text case.

-Save Cleaned Data:
+Save Cleaned Data

-Save your cleaned file as customer service analysis.csv.
+Save the cleaned dataset as customer_service_analysis.csv.